 In 2011, Somi released her first live album of performances at the venerable Jazz Standard in New York City.
 The result of which JazzTimes hailed as “stunning…natural fervor and naked magnificence.”
 A two-time recipient of The Doris Duke Foundation's French-American Jazz Exchange Composers’ Grant, Somi began an exploration of African & Arab jazz traditions alongside acclaimed French-Lebanese trumpeter Ibrahim Maalouf while investigating the role of the female voice during the Arab Spring protests.
 That body of work premiered at The Kennedy Center’s 2014 Mary Lou Williams Jazz Festival.
 She just finished recording her new album which will be released in Spring 2017.
 She is also developing an original jazz opera about the life and legacy of South African singer and activist Miriam Makeba.

-Widely acknowledged as both artist and scholar, Somi is a TED Senior Fellow, an inaugural Association of Performing Arts Presenters Fellow, a former Artist-in-Residence at Park Avenue Armory, UCLA's Center for the Art of Performance, The Robert Rauschenberg Foundation and Baryshnikov Arts Center.
+Somi is a 2018 USA Doris Duke Fellow, a TED Senior Fellow, an inaugural Association of Performing Arts Presenters Fellow, a former Artist-in-Residence at Park Avenue Armory, UCLA's Center for the Art of Performance, The Robert Rauschenberg Foundation and Baryshnikov Arts Center.
 She is also the founder of New Africa Live, a non-profit organization dedicated to celebrating the very best of contemporary African artists working in the performance, visual, and literary arts.
 Also celebrated for her activism, Secretary General Ban Ki-Moon recently asked Somi to perform at the United Nations’ General Assembly in commemoration of the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.
 Last year, she was invited to perform at Carnegie Hall alongside Hugh Masekela, Dave Matthews, and Vusi Mahlesela in celebration of 20 years of South African democracy.

 Somi and her band continue to perform at international venues and stages around the world.
 In her heart of hearts, she is an East African Midwestern girl who loves family, poetry, and freedom.